fredericjacquet2/Finance-transfo-course/slides/5_Managing digital transformation.md

 #### What is at stake for the finance funciton ?

-- Keeping the company up-to-speed ?
-- Re-inventing a more "fancy" and business oriented Corporate finance ?
 - Having Finance to become the digital leader or to loose its central role on numbers ?

 As digital remove silos, could there be a competition between Finance, IT and Marketing to become the leading funciton of the company?
 [see video : vision of 2 predicitve scenarios by Deloitte](https://www.youtube.com/watch?v=hU2zyRKKZ5g)

 ##### Finance evolution = « business partner » or Expert ?
 An existential challenge ?